Munich (song)

 "Munich" is a song by British post-punk revival band Editors and is featured on their 2005 debut album, The Back Room.
-It was originally released 18 April 2005 as the second single from the band.
+It was originally released on 18 April 2005 as the second single from the band.
 It was re-released on 2 January 2006, peaking at number 10 in the UK Singles Chart.
 It finished as the 184th best-selling single in the UK, in 2006.

 Composition

 "Munich" is composed in the key of G minor with a tempo of 150 beats per minute.
+The song is characterised by its drum groove reminiscent of "Evil" by Interpol and "marching" guitars, featuring tremolo-picked leads.

+According to Editors singer and rhythm guitarist Tom Smith, the song's title has no meaning and is unrelated to the German city of Munich.
+Smith took inspiration from the "weird and familiar at the same time" chords of R.E.M. guitarist Peter Buck for the song's chord progression.

+Smith said in 2021 that he wrote the lyrics and chord progression in under five minutes of "hungover soul searching with a sprinkle of self-loathing", having had a difficult time the night before.
+He felt that the relative lack of words in the song made them more powerful and gave "Munich" a longer-lasting appeal than "Bullets", which had been Editors' breakthrough song.

 In popular culture

 It is featured on the soundtrack to the video games Saints Row, FIFA Street 2 and Major League Baseball 2K7.
 The song is played when the guests are being introduced on the English television programme A Question of Sport.
 It also appeared on the third season finale of Cold Case and in various episodes of the BBC drama Waterloo Road.
 It is featured in the 2008 film One Missed Call.
-"Munich" alone comes as a free pack-in song on every Zune player bought.
+"Munich" alone came as a free pack-in song on every Zune player bought.